 market:update Quarterly Outlook

-Read more about Walk’s assessments and forecasts in his Capital Markets Outlook on the second quarter.
+Read more about Walk’s assessments and forecasts in his Capital Markets Outlook for the third quarter.

 market:update Annual Outlook